rhysbrettbowen/PlastronJS/README.md

 ### listening to all changes ###

 if you want to listen to any change you can use bindAll and just pass in a function. and an optional handler.

+### autosaving ###

+you can tell a model to save itself when there are any changes or changes to particular attributes.

+To save the model on any change just call:

+myModel.autosave(opt_callback);

+or for certain attributes:

+myModel.autosave(['text', 'thumbnail'], opt_callback);

 ### unload ###